Conformally equivariant quantization for spinning particles: Main results

 Since the $\rO(p,q)$-invariant operators introduced in \eqref{EqInvIsoSpo} are fiberwise, they generalize to arbitrary pseudo-Riemannian manifold $(M,\mg)$, up to replacing the metric $\eta$ by $\mg$.
 Their commutation relations, given in \eqref{CommRel}, remain the same.

-In the case of usual differential operators, the symbols are sections of the vector bundle $\cS TM$.
-The decomposition of the latter into $\rO(p,q)$-homogeneous irreducible bundles stems from the harmonic decomposition of its fibers, isomorphic to $\cS\bbR^n$.
-It coincides with the decomposition of $\cS\bbR^n$ into joint eigenspaces of the $\rO(p,q)$-invariant operators $\cE$ and $RT$.
-For weighted spinor differential operators, the space of tensorial symbols is $\sT^\d=\Ga(\bbT^\d)$, cf.\ definition \ref{defi:T}.
-The decomposition of $\bbT^\d$ into $\rO(p,q)$-homogeneous irreducible bundles relies then on the one of its fibers, $\cS\bbR^n\otimes\Lambda(\bbR^n)^*$, into irreducible representations of $\rO(p,q)$.
+In the case of scalar differential operators, the symbols are sections of the vector bundle $\cS TM$.
+The decomposition $\cS TM=\bigoplus_k\cS^k TM$ coincides with the decomposition of $\cS TM$ into eigenspaces of the Euler operator $\cE$.
+Each vector bundle $\cS^k TM$ can be further decomposed into eigenspaces of the fiberwise operator $RT$.
+The resulting vector bundles have $\rO(p,q)$-irreducible fibers, and their spaces of sections carry an irreducible fiberwise $\rO(p,q)$-action.
+For weighted spinor differential operators, the space of tensorial symbols is $\sT^\d=\Ga(\bbT^\d)$, cf.\ Definition \ref{defi:T}.
+An analogous decomposition of $\bbT^\d$ can by obtained by decomposing its fibers $\cS\bbR^n\otimes\Lambda(\bbR^n)^*$ into irreducible representations of $\rO(p,q)$.
 This generalization of harmonic decomposition has been carried out in \cite{Hom01}.
-We recover it here independently as the decomposition into joint eigenspaces of the commuting $\rO(p,q)$-invariant operators $\cE,\Sigma,RT,\bDel\bDel^*+\bdel^*\bdel$, obtained in proposition \ref{PropInvConfT}.
-To take into account the weight $\d$, we rather regard these bundles as $\CO(p,q)$-homogeneous ones.
-Resorting to previous notation, we introduce the projection $\Pi_0:\ker T^2\rightarrow\ker T$, explicitly given by $\Id-\frac{1}{4n+2\cE}RT$, and the operator $\bDel_0=\Pi_0\circ\bDel$. \begin{thm} The vector bundle $\bbT^\d$ admits an irreducible decomposition into $\CO(p,q)$-homogeneous bundles, which correspond in terms of modules of sections to the decomposition
+We recover it here independently as the decomposition into joint eigenspaces of the commuting $\rO(p,q)$-invariant operators $\cE,\Sigma,RT,\bDel\bDel^*+\bdel^*\bdel$, obtained in Proposition~\ref{PropInvConfT}.
+To take into account the weight~$\d$, we rather regard these bundles endowed with the fiberwise $\CO(p,q)$-action.
+We introduce the projection $\Pi_0:\ker T^2\rightarrow\ker T$, given by $\Id-\frac{1}{4n+2\cE}RT$, and the operator $\bDel_0=\Pi_0\circ\bDel|_{\ker T}$. \begin{thm} The vector bundle $\bbT^\d$ admits a decomposition into vector bundles with $\CO(p,q)$-irreducible fibers, which reads as follows on its space of sections

 where